 Availability: DoorDash is available in 800+ cities in the U.S. and Canada, including Atlanta, Seattle, Boston, New York, and Chicago, among others.

-Fee: The fee varies by restaurant, though there are no minimums.
+Fee: The fee varies by restaurant.
 The price typically includes the cost of your meal, as well as tax, delivery fees, and an optional tip.
 Some restaurants charge additional service fees.
 Apple Pay is accepted.
+You can sign up for a $10 monthly subscription called DashPass, which provides a “$0 delivery fee and reduced service fees for subscribers when ordering $12 or more from any DashPass-eligible restaurant.”

 If you trust Uber to drive you safely around the city, maybe you’ll trust them to deliver your sandwiches.
 The UberEats app is a standalone delivery app that is currently available in many cities, including Chicago and Los Angeles.
 While UberEats and Uber are different apps, they share many of the same features, such as estimated delivery times and cashless transactions.
 UberEats is an excellent option for availability, even in smaller cities.
 The app also gets high marks for usability and browsing friendliness.